 Visit the DSHS website to track the current outbreak in Texas.

-ARC MyChart downtime: Due to technical maintenance, ARC MyChart will be unavailable 7:00pm Saturday, June 21 to 7:00am Sunday, June 22.
-To schedule a Family Medicine, Internal Medicine, or Pediatric appointment during this time, please call 512-272-4636 and press "1".
-You can reach all-night phone nurses by calling any clinic and pressing “4” to speak with a nurse.
+ARC MyChart maintenance: Due to technical maintenance, ARC MyChart will be unavailable August 9, 7:00pm - August 10, 7:00am.
+Call 512-272-4636 and press "1" to schedule a Family Medicine, Internal Medicine, or Pediatric appointment during this time, or press “4” to speak with a nurse.

 A doctor of osteopathic medicine (DO) is a physician licensed to practice medicine, perform surgery, and prescribe medication.
 Like MDs, DOs complete four years of medical school and can choose to practice in any specialty of medicine.
 However, osteopathic physicians receive an additional 300 - 500 hours in the study of the body's musculoskeletal system.